1064807/Palmer_Penguins/README.md

 __Conclusion:__

 Based on the results and analysis, we can conclude that flipper length varies between species significantly.
-This intraspecific variation is biologically coherent as ecological discrepencies between species lead to anatomical adaptations and differences.
+This interpecific variation is biologically coherent as ecological discrepencies between species lead to anatomical adaptations and differences.
 In order of shortest to longest flipper length, the species are: Adelie, Chinstrap, and Gentoo.

 __References:__